euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 Python for use with this method.
 As with the AIA images, each of these response functions was normalised to the 17.1nm response by dividing the value at each temperature by the corresponding value for 17.1nm.
-The response functions used in this method (before normalisation) are shown in figure :ref:`response-plot`.
+The response functions used in this method (before normalisation) are shown in Figure :ref:`response-plot`.

 .. figure:: responses.png
     :align: center